DavidStreid/scripts/systems/python/README.md

 Solution: **python requires compatible openssl to install dependencies**

 ### Solution - Install python packages that pull required system library header files
-Try to install the dependencies ([REF](https://devguide.python.org/getting-started/setup-building/index.html#linux)) required by python to obtain the right system library headers, such as the headers for `openssl`.
+Try to install the dependencies as described in greater detail in this [stackoverflow issue](https://stackoverflow.com/a/65555409/3874247) required by python to obtain the right system library headers, such as the headers for `openssl`.
 Since this is packaged w/ the OS distribution, they might not be easily found, or not be present.

 e.g. for yum-like systems.
-See link for other OS's
+See [python docs](https://devguide.python.org/getting-started/setup-building/index.html#linux) for other distributions

     sudo yum install yum-utils
     sudo yum-builddep python3